 Central Street is now one-way for cars, but it's a two-way street for bike traffic, with multiple new high-visibility raised crosswalks.

-A future phase of work – tentatively scheduled to begin construction in the city's 2026 budget year – will tear up Highland Avenue to replace its sewer pipes and other underground utilities.
+A future phase of work – tentatively scheduled to begin construction in the city's 2027 budget year – will reconstruct Highland Avenue with new bike and pedestrian improvements.

-City officials have also committed to installing new protected bike lanes on both sides of that street from Davis Square to the McGrath Highway when that underground work is complete.
+City officials have committed to installing new protected bike lanes on both sides of that street from Davis Square to the McGrath Highway as part of that project.
+The street was also identified as a "priority" location for the city to install protected bike lanes under the city's bike network plan and the subsequent 2024 safe streets ordinance.